What Would Jefferson do? Time Traveling at Thomas Jefferson’s Monticello

 Beyond Mulberry Row, stretching away into the distance for over a thousand acres was the plantation.
 Here Jefferson’s slaves worked the fields, growing tobacco, corn and wheat.
-Clive claims that it was dotted with figures that day, when he looked out the window.
+Clive claims that it was filled with people that day, when he looked out the window.

-“I told Jefferson that agriculture in the United States had been taken over by a few giant multi-national corporations using advanced machinery and genetics, that the individual family farmer was a thing of the past.
+“I told Jefferson that agriculture in the United States had been taken over by a handful multi-national corporations using advanced machinery and genetics, and that the individual family farmer was a thing of the past.
 When he heard that, the blood drained from his face.

 The House at Monticello: Jefferson’s Gorgeous McMansion

-With that, Clive leads the way up the path through the flower gardens to the rear of the house.
-Jefferson once said, “No occupation is so delightful to me as the culture of the earth, and no culture comparable to that of the garden.”
+Clive leads us up the path through the flower gardens to the rear of the house.
+Jefferson once said, “No occupation is so delightful to me as the culture of the earth, and no culture is comparable to that of the garden.”
 Jefferson laid out 20 oval-shaped flower beds at the four corners of the house as well as orchards, a vegetable garden and an ornamental forest he called “the Grove”.
 All are in evidence today.

 The house at Monticello is a three-story, 21-room affair.
 By today’s standards, the living quarters are not large.
 Taken altogether, the square footage is about the same as the average ex-urban McMansion.
 But the architectural layout is unique, consisting of nine rooms surrounding a central hall and parlor.

 Jefferson was inspired by the neoclassical houses he had seen in Paris during his tenure there as American ambassador.
-He incorporated many of the architectural features he had seen as well as upholstery fabrics, furniture, ceramics and silver.
+He incorporated many of the architectural features he had seen, as well as upholstery fabrics, furniture, ceramics and silver.
 Jefferson had refined tastes.
-As much as he fancied himself a man of the people, Jefferson was a no-holds barred aristocrat in many ways.
+As much as he fancied himself a man of the people, Jefferson was a no-holds barred aristocrat.

-Perhaps that was because Jefferson didn’t perceive as much difference between the landed gentry and “the people” as we would today.
+Perhaps that was because Jefferson didn’t perceive as much difference between the landed gentry and “the people”.
 For Jefferson, “the people” meant “the people of influence and means”, not everybody.
 He famously said, “We in America do not have government by the majority.
 We have government by the majority who participate.”

 Time Traveling with Clive

-Then Clive leads us into the adjoining room.
-This is Jefferson’s Cabinet (we would call it a study today) where Jefferson did most of his thinking.
+Then Clive leads us into the next room.
+This is Jefferson’s Cabinet (what we would call a study today) where Jefferson did most of his thinking.
 The next room, connected by a pass-thru, was where Jefferson slept and where, Clive claims, he himself came awake after passing out on the West Portico while sweeping up after closing time on a brutally hot day last July.
-“I felt myself getting woozy, so I sat down and the next thing I know I’m out.”
+“I felt myself getting dizzy, so I sat down.
+The next thing I knew I was out cold.”